-Table Base Information Population Approach Source Mathedalam A Name Reference ltem Actual / Estimate Source Methodology Assumptions Table 2.4.1 Shared Cost Allocation 2.4.1.a Description categories, Shared costs excluding related parties, Shared costs paid to related parties (Gross shared costs), Percentage allocated to pipeline, Total allocated to pipeline excluding related parties.
-Actual SAP Shared Costs: The Jemena Group only allocates costs that are specifically attributable to VicHub as Shared costs such as insurance and external audit costs.
+Table Base I nformation Population Approach Source Mathedalam Name Reference ltem Actual / Estimate Source Methodology Assumptions Rental and leasing costs Related party and non-related party: • Shared costs excluding related parties Where project costs are collected directly to the pipeline and not through a related party entity they were reported in the 'Shared costs excluding related parties' column. • Shared costs paid to related parties.
+The gross shared costs paid to related parties e.g. Finance, Legal, Managing Director are the total shared costs incurred across the Jemena Group before allocating to specific assets (e.g. pipelines, distribution networks etc.).
+Gross shared costs are collected in SAP at the JAM entity.
+It is from this entity that the allocation of shared costs occur. % allocated to pipeline and total allocated to pipeline excluding related parties.
+The Jemena Group only allocates costs that are specifically attributable to VicHub as Shared costs such as insurance and external audit costs.
 The Jemena Group does not allocate any broader non-pipeline specific shared costs to VicHub as the underlying drivers for cost allocation to VicHub are negligible.
-N/A